-That said, if you have a white coating on your tongue; you have taken or are taking hormonal birth control; you’ve had mold exposure or mold overgrowth in your home; you have recurrent vaginal yeast infections or recurrent vaginitis; you have nail fungus; you have chronic brain fog, bloating, and sugar cravings, you could benefit from a candida cleanse.
+That said, if you have a white coating on your tongue; you have taken or are taking hormonal birth control; you’ve taken frequent round of antibiotics; you’ve had mold exposure or mold overgrowth in your home; you have recurrent vaginal yeast infections or recurrent vaginitis; you have nail fungus; you have chronic brain fog, bloating, and sugar cravings, you could benefit from a candida cleanse.

 What is Candida?